 ZkSync is a Layer 2 scaling solution on Ethereum that offers low gas and fast transactions, without compromising on security.
 People can withdraw assets to Layer 1 at any time.
 Argent has chosen zkSync for the launch of its Layer 2 wallet.

 zkSync is a Layer 2 scaling solution that offers cheaper and faster transactions than the main Ethereum blockchain (Layer 1).
 Layer 2 solutions move most activity away from Layer 1, while still inheriting its security and finality.

-Argent is building a L2 wallet using zkSync and will gradually roll it out from September 2021.
+Argent is building a L2 wallet using zkSync and we are now gradually rolling out Beta access to users.

 What are its benefits?

 zkSync significantly reduces gas costs without sacrificing security or user control.